irssi/irssi.github.io/documentation/startup/index.markdown

 ## 1\.
 First steps

-And example how to add servers:
+IRC Networks are made of servers, and servers have channels.
+The default config has a few predefined networks, to list them:

+     /NETWORK LIST

+And to connect to one of those networks and join a channel:

+     /CONNECT Freenode
+     /JOIN #irssi

+To add more networks:

+     /NETWORK ADD ExampleNet

+Then add some servers (with -auto to automatically connect):

+     /SERVER ADD -auto -network ExampleNet irc.example.net

+Automatically join to channels after connected to server:

+     /CHANNEL ADD -auto #lounge ExampleNet

-(OFTC network, identify with nickserv and wait for 2 seconds before joining channels)
+To modify existing networks (or servers, or channels) just ADD again using the same name as before.
+This configures a network to identify with nickserv and wait for 2 seconds before joining channels:

-     /NETWORK ADD -autosendcmd "/^msg nickserv ident pass;wait 2000" OFTC
+     /NETWORK ADD -autosendcmd "/^msg nickserv ident pass;wait 2000" ExampleNet

-(NOTE: use /IRCNET with 0.8.9 and older)

-Then add some servers to different networks (network is already set up for them), irc.kpnqwest.fi is used by default for IRCNet but if it fails, irc.funet.fi is tried next:

-     /SERVER ADD -auto -network IRCnet irc.kpnqwest.fi 6667 /SERVER ADD -network IRCnet irc.funet.fi 6667
-     /SERVER ADD -auto -network efnet efnet.cs.hut.fi 6667

-Automatically join to channels after connected to server, send op request to bot after joined to efnet/#irssi:

-     /CHANNEL ADD -auto #irssi IRCnet
-     /CHANNEL ADD -auto -bots *!*bot@host.org -botcmd "/^msg $0 op pass" #irssi efnet
+If you have irssi 0.8.18 or higher and the irc network supports it, you can use SASL instead of nickserv, which is more reliable:

+     /NETWORK ADD -sasl_username yourname -sasl_password yourpassword -sasl_mechanism PLAIN Freenode

+These commands have many more options, see their help for details:

+     /HELP NETWORK
+     /HELP SERVER
+     /HELP CHANNEL
+     /HELP

 If you want lines containing your nick to hilight:

      /HILIGHT nick

+Or, for irssi 0.8.18 or higher:

+     /SET hilight_nick_matches_everywhere ON

 ## 2\.
 Basic user interface usage